 The system will employ a connection between administrators, users, and the system’s administrators.
 Users can communicate with administers, particularly if administrators choose to use the message feature in their posts

-The system’s administrators can inspect users and administrator’s actions.
+The system’s administrators can inspect users' and poster’s actions.
 If necessary, they can communicate with administrators and users.

 Such communication portals would take some time to develop but should not be too hard